When Should I See An Anxiety Therapist?

 Therapists may use a variety of evidence-based techniques and modalities to address mental health concerns effectively.

-Alongside these therapies, clients will also learn the benefits of mindfulness-based interventions, heart coherence and breathwork to alleviate anxiety in the moment.
+Alongside these therapies, clients will also learn the benefits of mindfulness-based interventions, meditation, heart coherence and breathwork to alleviate anxiety in the moment.

 Confidentiality and Trust: